-Personally, I was very excited to try different organic sports bras and find the best-fitting one.
-I’m a pretty active person.
-I love working out, but sports bras have always been an issue for me.
-In my sports bra quest, some of my main struggles are:
+Personally, I was really eager to test different organic sports bras and see which ones offered the best fit and support.
+I’m a pretty active person and I love working out, but sports bras have always been one of my biggest pain points.
+My main struggles include:

-- They’re not supportive enough for running, jumping, or high-intensity workouts
+- Lack of support for running, jumping, or high-intensity workouts

-- The cups or coverage is too small, even on bigger sizes
+- Cups or coverage that are way too small, even in larger sizes

 What this article covers:

-This guide contains affiliate links, which means we may earn a commission if you decide to make a purchase (though not all links are affiliate!).
+This guide contains product recommendations and we may receive compensation if you purchase through certain links.
 Some of these bras were gifted and some we bought at full-price.
-As always, we only make recommendations that are genuine.
-Featured image credit: Reprise (which we’ll be adding to this review soon!).
+As always, we only make recommendations that are genuine!

 Most activewear uses petroleum-based fabrics such as polyester.
 Since man-made synthetic fabrics tend to be very cheap and durable (they’re plastic after all), they’re the go-to option for most brands—not only fast fashion but also more ‘high-quality’ activewear brands, too.